top of page

 Bin the "One Size Fits All" Playbook

-Here's a fun fact, not everyone wants to spend six hours learning your product.
-Some want a call.
-Some want bite-sized videos.
-Some want to be left alone, and just email when they hit a wall, and some want to see you in person!
-Yeah, I know IRL!
+Here’s a fun fact: not everyone wants to spend six hours learning your product.
+Some prefer a quick call.
+Others want bite-sized videos, while some may wish to be left alone and just email you when they hit a wall.
+Yes, I mean face-to-face meetings!

 Great onboarding adapts to your customer's learning style and goals.
-That means creating a modular approach that lets customers pick their own adventure.
+This means creating a modular approach that allows customers to choose their own path.

 Set Expectations Like a Pro

-Assumptions are the fastest way to ruin a good thing
+Assumptions are the quickest way to ruin a good thing.

-Do you know what customers hate?
-Surprises.
-Well…bad ones, anyway
+Do you know what customers dislike the most?
+Bad surprises.

-So here's a radical idea: talk to each other.
-In onboarding, that means being crystal clear about:
+Here’s a radical approach: communicate clearly.
+In onboarding, that means being upfront about:

 • What the customer needs to do